NikolajRask/NikolajRask/README.md

 ## I'm a Web Developer, Programmer and High School Student

-- 🔭 I'm currently working on a Advanced Notes Apps and my personal website
+- 🔭 I'm currently working on a my portfolio website and a native app
-- 🌱 I’m currently learning different JavaScript frameworks
+- 🌱 I’m currently learning different React Native and Auth0
-- 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Create a udemy course
 - ⚡ Fun fact: I prefer making a project with no libaries or frameworks making everything from scrath.
 I am also trying to challenge myself by using more different frameworks and libaries